Antimatroids Induced by Matchings: Preliminaries

 Let $F$ be a map from $2^U$ to $2^V$ that is induced by stable matchings or maximum-weight matchings as we will see below.
-Our purpose is to study the structure of the codomain, i.e., $\{\, F(U')\mid U' \subseteq U \,\}$.
+Our purpose is to study the structure of the codomain $\{\, F(U')\mid U' \subseteq U \,\}$.